vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.md

         enabled: true
 ```

-The difference is the use of the ``content.files`` setting.
+The difference is the use of the ``workshop.files`` setting.
 The workshop content will be overlaid on top of the standard workshop base image.
-If you wanted to use an alternate base image with additional applications or packages installed, you would specify the alternate image against the ``content.image`` setting at the same time as setting ``content.files``.
+If you wanted to use an alternate base image with additional applications or packages installed, you would specify the alternate image against the ``workshop.image`` setting at the same time as setting ``workshop.files``.

 The format of this file and others in the ``resources`` directory will be covered later in the part of the documentation which discusses the setup of a workshop environment under Kubernetes.